GeorgiRG/APproject/README.md

 # APproject

 A web applicaiton for making reservations.
-It exposes API for user, workspace and reservation creation and management.
-Has password management and database manipulation.
+It exposes APIs for user that allow to create users, workspaces and reservations with different options.
+PostgreSQL used as a database.
 School project.
 Made possible thanks to https://github.com/TrainingByPackt/Python-API-Development-Fundamentals